altunixon/wips/lns/altina_ln/ASP-134-Chapter_4_The_Price_of_Betrayal.md

 "Maybe I don’t need to say this… knights nowadays strive for fame and fortune, and place less priority on fealty.
 Compared to them, I feel that you all are the real knights."<br/>
 The old officers shook their heads.<br/>
 "We are just too old to serve a new master.
 Lord Military constable, the Rockhoward Marquis house served the royal family since the times of the L'Empereur Flamme.
 The current head might be retarded, but he definitely had no intention of committing treason.
 Please be lenient on his sentencing."<br/>
-Seeing them lower their heads, Frank replied solemnly:
+Seeing them lower their heads, Frank replied solemnly:<br/>
 "This humble one will relay your words to His Majesty."<br/>
-During the same time, in a different venue—
+During the same time, in a different venue—<br/>
 The large conference hall big enough to seat tens of people had only two occupants.<br/>
 One of them was Regis.<br/>
 The other was the commander of the Sixth Army, Lieutenant General Dorval.<br/>
 Altina wasn’t here.<br/>
 Both of them didn’t have escorts as they had something confidential to discuss— Regis was the one who proposed this meeting.<br/>
 It seemed the other party had something to say about the recent battle.<br/>
-The word “Rage” seemed to be carved onto Dorval’s forehead.<br/>
+The word "Rage" seemed to be carved onto Dorval’s forehead.<br/>
 "What the hell is that, explain it right now!"<br/>
 Regis spoke without being fazed.<br/>
 "… With the assistance of the Sixth Army, we defeated the Etruria Army.
 Unfortunately, our encirclement was broken because of the recklessness of the Eighth Army."<br/>